rbos1995/TTT-Custom-Roles/README.md

 - u/Trenched_Colonel, u/JeremyDaBanana, and u/JanuryFirstCakeDay on Reddit for the ideas behind my implementation of the Detraitor role.
 - u/The00Devon on Reddit for the idea for the Killer smoke countdown warning.
 - u/Left4DayZ1 on Reddit for the ideas for Phantom killer footprints and haunting features.
+- u/nd4spd1919 on Reddit for the idea for the role shop item randomization feature.
 - [Blim](https://steamcommunity.com/profiles/76561198050743605/) for help finding an infinite loop that could crash the game if nobody had enough karma to be a Detective.
 - [GengarDC](https://steamcommunity.com/id/GengarDC) for his [TTT_Double_Jump_Nerfed](https://steamcommunity.com/sharedfiles/filedetails/?id=1962801891) mod whose functionality was integrated via a setting.
 - [KuMaGR](https://steamcommunity.com/id/kuma96) for his [TTT Glowing Traitors](https://steamcommunity.com/sharedfiles/filedetails/?id=690007939) mod which was the basis for the idea behind the Traitor team highlight feature.